ninadbhikaje/Task_06_Deep_Fake/README.md

 * Prompts and fact-check templates are in prompts/ (LLM polish prompts + “fact-check” prompts to prevent hallucinations).

 * Iterated prompts to force the LLM to cite only the provided stats and to avoid inventing historical comparisons.

+** Challenges & bottlenecks (what I ran into) **
+1. Environment restrictions (online notebooks)

+* Online Jupyter environments blocked system installs (no root), so ffmpeg and other system dependencies couldn’t be installed.
+That prevented reliable pydub + mp3/wav conversion in the cloud.
+Mitigation: moved the workflow to a local VS Code environment.

+2. Missing Python packages

+* pyttsx3, gTTS, pydub not preinstalled.
+Installing them locally fixed the problem.
+In an online environment these packages can be installed, but system TTS drivers often aren’t available.

+3. TTS library differences

+* pyttsx3 is offline but voice quality depends on OS voices. gTTS is cloud-based and higher quality but requires internet and can produce only .mp3 (and sometimes rate-limits).
+I provided both options so the repo is flexible.

+4. Empty or corrupt audio output

+* Caused by mismatched file extensions or missing ffmpeg.
+I debugged by checking file sizes and ensuring pydub loaded the right formats (from_mp3 vs from_wav).

+5. Video generation limitations

+* Creating a longer, high-quality deepfake video required paid/cloud services or more compute than available locally.
+I generated an 8-second lipsync demo (to prove the pipeline), but couldn’t produce longer footage due to subscription/purchase/compute/finance constraints.

+6. LLM hallucinations / factual drift

+* When polishing script lines, the LLM sometimes invented stats.
+I added a fact-check prompt that forces answers to use only provided bullet notes and to flag unsupported text as UNVERIFIED.

+7. Ethical considerations

+* I avoided impersonating real people, used a synthetic/neutral voice and avatar, and clearly labeled the outputs as AI-generated.
+This is documented in the repo.